 The location of the thermostat affects your air conditioner’s efficiency.
 For example, if the thermostat is close to a heat-producing appliance, it may read your home’s temperature inaccurately.
 This occurs when the thermostat is in direct sunlight, near a coffee maker or a lamp for example.
 The result will be that the thermostat will cool the area more than it needs to do so.
 This is because heat-generating appliances surround it and cause the air conditioner to think the area needs additional cooling.
 Because of all this heat, the air conditioner works harder to cool your home.
 This increases the amount of wear and tear on the system and increases your energy bills.
 To keep your air conditioner from working harder than it needs to, make sure that your thermostat is not near these producers of heat.

-If you need to have service done for your indoor air quality, ductwork, or condensers, A/C Doctors can provide that for you.
+If you need to have service done for your indoor air quality, ductwork, or condensers, A/C & Plumbing Doctors can provide that for you.
 We also offer heating services in Arizona.
 Give us a call today for exemplary service.

 company icon